jasveer0606/pythonclass/README.md

-# pythonclass
+# 15IT322E Python Programming
-Solutions for the 15IT322E Python Programming class
+Solutions for stuff discussed in class